How to Self-Drive The Road to Hana and the Best Stops

 Haleakala National Park

-You have now made it to the end if you choose the classic route.
-To go into the park, you have to pay $25 per private vehicle (credit/debit card only), and is valid for 3 days.
+You have now reached the end if you choose the classic route.
+To go into the park, you must pay $25 per private vehicle (credit/debit card only), valid for 3 days.

 I would plan your Haleakala sunrise within these same 3 days this way, you don’t have to pay twice.
 I share a separate post about attending the Haleakala sunrise, which is something you do not want to miss in Maui!